-‘Stalker’s Prey’: Lifetime TV’s ‘Hunter’s Cove,’ Movie, Starring Saxon Sharbino
+‘Stalker’s Prey’: Lifetime TV’s ‘Hunter’s Cove’ Movie, Starring Saxon Sharbino

 Meanwhile, the already strange situation becomes downright scary when Laura begins to experience small catastrophes and even sees a dead body up close and personal.
 Could Mr. Right turn out to be Mr. All Wrong?

 Lifetime viewers are probably wondering if Stalker’s Prey is based on a true story.
-It doesn’t seem to be.
-But we found some interesting stories for you to review.
+It doesn’t seem to be, but there are some interesting stories for you to review.

 According to WJAC-6, a homeless man made headlines after he returned a purse with a wad of cash to a woman who had lost it.
 Considered a hero in his Pennsylvania town, the tides changed after he was jailed for stalking the same woman.

-That same year, a #SaveRape story went viral, after a woman claimed that a man saved her from drowning but then decided to sue him for touching her in all the wrong places.
+That same year, a #SaveRape story went viral after a woman claimed that a man saved her from drowning but then decided to sue him for touching her in all the wrong places.
 It turned out to be a joke.
-But the Internet went crazy over the buzz.
+But the internet went crazy over the buzz.
 Here is the original post by comedian Cassidy as written at Konbini.

 “I was disgusted at this hairy man having felt it appropriate to touch my body like that.
 To grab me forcefully and pull me in what ever direction HE wanted to go.
 He took control of my body down there in the cold water, when I was unconscious and unable to look out for myself, he touched my all-but-bikini bare body when I was KNOCKED out and unable to struggle.
 Him, being a white man, felt he had the right to possess my milky body – to put his rough hands on my innocent flesh and command my body to come with him to the surface.
 I did NOT give him consent, in fact I was UNABLE to give consent and yet he grabbed me around my waist and gripped my hand and pressed my body against his like we he wanted to engage in aquatic sex.”